+Exposures are as defined in Regulation (EU) 2015/1555 and in particular exclude exposures to central governments, central banks, multilateral development banks and institutions.
 In accordance with Regulation (EU) 1152/2014, as foreign credit exposures represent less than 2% of the Society's aggregate risk weighted exposures, all exposures have been allocated to the UK.
-Exposures are as defined in Regulation (EU) 2015/1555 and in particular exclude exposures to sovereigns.